saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 {% endhighlight %}

 #Moving and Renaming Files and Directories
-To accomplish both operation the same Unix command is used ***mv***.
+To accomplish both operations the same Unix command is used, ***mv***.
 Both operations follow the same pattern:

 {% highlight bash %}
 $ mv [SOURCE] [DEST]